AndrewEllis93/Print-Tuning-Guide/README.md

         - It has ironing turned on by default.
         - The objects are too small.
 It's normal for [smaller infill areas to look a bit more overextruded than larger infill areas.](#small-infill-areas-look-overextruded)

-### Notes on Dimensional Accuracy
-I find the below method to result in prints that are within my personal acceptable tolerances, and work well for Voron parts.
-It's an aesthetics-first approach that also happens to get "good enough" dimensional accuracy in my experience.

-**Voron parts are designed for some shrinkage**, and for reasonable tolerances, so don't go crazy with calipers and comparing measurements to CAD/STL dimensions.
-In many cases they are not intended to match.

-With the Voron test prints, as long as:
-- The thread tests screw together nicely, and
-- Bearings fit nicely without too much force into the Voron cube (F695 on bottom, 625 on top),

-Then you are pretty much good to go.

-**If dimensional accuracy is your top priority for other projects:**
-- Firstly, adjust your expectations.
-Remember, our 3D printers are hobby-grade, glorified hot glue guns, not CNC.
-You will not reliably get 0.01mm tolerances everywhere.
-- You likely need to play with part scaling, CAD dimensions, or even slicer shrinkage compensation since we are dealing with ABS.
-ABS shrinks a fair bit, and the nature of FDM can also make shrinkage a bit less predicatable.
-    - The best place to accomodate for shrinkage is in the part design itself.
-    - Consider using a different plastic with less shrinkage, or even filled ABS.
-- You can fine-tune EM based on part dimensions or fitment, and use my method to tune top layer flow separately for aesthetics and flush mating surfaces.
-- There is some debate around whether you should calibrate your A/B (or X/Y) axes.
-I have never found this necessary, however.

-You will have to find the method that works best for you.
-I am considering extremely tight dimensional accuracy outside the scope of this guide.
 ## Method
 The best method I have found is purely visual/tactile.